ruvnet/agentic-search/README.md

 The Agentic Github Copilot Extension is designed to enhance your development workflow by providing AI-powered code suggestions, intelligent automation, and streamlined project management directly within your GitHub repositories.
 Whether you're building a new project, maintaining existing code, or collaborating with a team, this extension offers tools to boost productivity and code quality.

+## Install Extension

+Check out the live extension at [Agentic Search](https://github.com/apps/agentic-search).

+Thank you for using the Agentic Github Copilot Extension!

 ## Key Features

 - **Autonomous Coding Assistance**: Provides intelligent code suggestions and completions.